nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 4b.
 User got the question correct.

     * 4b1.
-WeebLingo prompts user to proceed to the next question.
+Weeblingo prompts user to proceed to the next question.

       Use case resumes at step 5.